mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Then again this is just for testing purposes and have a better grasp of what could improve the behavior observed.

-What regards to the NIC configuration, it is useful to observe the statistics of the NIC at the moment of the issue, what counters increase from one reproduction to the next and build from there.
-Are the right offloading that are needed supported by the NIC and enabled ?
+What regards to the NIC configuration, it is useful to observe the statistics of the NIC at the moment of the issue, what counters increase from one reproduction to the next and build from there (we will cover this in step 4).
+Are the right offloadings that are needed supported by the NIC and enabled ?
 Are they working as expected ?
-For instance if using VxLAN/GENEVE or VLAN we want specific offloads to be enabled.
+For instance if using VxLAN/GENEVE tunneling or VLAN we want specific offloads to be enabled.
 Are we offloading flows ?
 Are there buffers like the RX ring properly sized ?

 ### 2. Reproduce it